Cremated remains vaults

 Options: Up to two sets of cremated remains can be interred

 Description: Located around the pathways of the garden of remembrance the memorial vaults can accommodate up to two sets of cremated remains or be used as a memorial only.
-An inscribed red granite tablet is placed over the vault with an inscription included in the set up fees
+An inscribed red granite tablet is placed over the vault with an inscription included in the set up fees.
+This option has been replaced by the Sanctum.

 *You may pay for this memorial annually by direct debit.
 See ‘how to apply’ for more information.